René Chocat

 René Chocat (28 November 1920 – 18 July 2000) was a French basketball player.
 He was inducted into the French Basketball Hall of Fame, in 2012.

-French national team
+National team career

 Chocat played the 1948 Summer Olympics, and at the 1952 Summer Olympics.

 At the London 1948 Summer Olympic Games, he was a part of the senior French national team that won the silver medal.
 Four years later, at the 1952 Helsinki Summer Olympic Games, he was a member of the French team, which finished in eighth place.